REPLACE Heating Matrix

 - Heating systems covered contain e.g. heat pumps, pellet heating, district heating or tiled stoves.

 - A scale from green over yellow to red indicates which heating system fits best to a certain building type.
 Look for a green field.

 - Mouse-over info explains what users should look out for when choosing a certain heating system or why exactly a system is recommended or not recommended.

 The overview serves as a basis to then seek professional energy advice and clarify further details.

 Tip: REPLACE recommends having the building envelope and the in-house heat delivery system checked by an energy adviser before changing the heating system.
 Good thermal insulation of the building envelope, good windows and a hydraulically balanced heat supply prevent heat from being lost and thus significantly reduce both, annual heating costs and the investment required for the new heating system.

-Availability of the interactive REPLACE Heating Matrices: July 2021
+Availability of the interactive REPLACE Heating Matrices: Autumn 2021